Research the Puritans in the Allison Library

 London: Dent, 1974.

 Baxter’s autobiography (originally titled, Reliquiae Baxterianae) provides valuable information about his own life, but also about important ecclesial events, some of which he witnessed first-hand.
-There is an antiquarian copy of this book in our Rare Book collections (see “Using the Rare Books”).
+There is an antiquarian copy of Reliquiae Baxterianae (1696) in our Rare Book collections.
+Click here to make an appointment to view this rare edition or view the digitized verision here.

 The Journal of George Fox